Omri: Struggle for the succession

 According to the biblical narrative, Omri was "commander of the army" of King Elah when Zimri, "commander of half the king's chariots", murdered Elah and made himself king.
 Instead, the troops at Gibbethon chose Omri as king, and he led them to Tirzah where they besieged it.
 When Zimri saw that the city was taken, he committed suicide by shutting himself in the royal palace and setting it ablaze.
 He died after a reign of only seven days.
 Although Zimri was eliminated, "half of the people" supported Tibni in opposition to Omri.
 It took Omri four years to subdue Tibni and at last proclaim himself undisputed king of Israel.

 Samaria and successor

 Initially, the capital was in Tirzah, which had been besieged and the royal palace had been burned down.
 The Jewish Encyclopedia suggests that "the associations of Tirzah were so repellent and sanguinary, and the location so poor for a capital, that Omri purchased a new site" for his residence.
-This was in Samaria, on a hill purchased from Shemer for two talents of silver, where Omri built a new capital for the kingdom.
+This was the city of Samaria, on a hill purchased from Shemer for two talents of silver, where Omri built a new capital for the kingdom.
 In Samaria, Omri reigned until his death and was buried there.
 His son Ahab became the next king.